mrtnpro/middleboy/README.md

 Clone **middleboy** into `~/.middleman`.
 You will need to create this directory if it doesn't exist.
 ```$ git clone git://github.com/crtvhd/middleboy.git ~/.middleman/middleboy```

-Initialize middleman on a new or existing folder `$ middleman init path_to_project --template=middleboy`
+Initialize middleman on a new or existing folder `$ middleman init path_to_project --template=middleboy`, then cd into the project directoy and run `bundle update; bower install` to finish setup.

 # Copyright